 It was a week ago Friday.
 We decided to stay home and, instead of watching TV, we dialed into YouTube and selected some of our favorite artists.

 We bounced around with music from the 70s and came upon Peter Frampton.
 Wow!
 Frampton.
 Now there’s a name for you–the British kid with the Frampton Comes Alive double album who blew away the competition.
-Who soared like an eagle but then crashed and burned..only to rise up from the ashes and re-invent himself.
+The rocker who soared like an eagle but then crashed and burned..only to rise up from the ashes and re-invent himself.

 Peter Frampton was my rite of passage which still evinces happy thoughts and memories.

-Give credit to my high school friend, Steve Liebau, aka Beast, for introducing me to many of the British rockers at the time–Robin Trower, The Who, Frampton, etc. Beast (RIP) always had great taste in rock music.
+Give credit to my high school friend, Steve Liebau, aka Beast, for introducing me to a panoply of British rockers at the time–Robin Trower, The Who, Frampton, etc. Beast (RIP) always had great taste in rock music.

 It was August 24, 1975, and Frampton was playing the Commack (Long Island) Arena.
-I’m not sure who purchased the tickets but I am assuming it was Beast.
+I’m not sure who purchased the tickets but I’m assuming it was Beast.
 Also in tow was Steve “Flip” Ferrone.
-It so happened that the following week I would be heading to Madrid, Spain as part of a Junior Year Abroad program.
-This would be quite a sendoff.
+It so happened the following week I would be heading to Madrid, Spain as part of a Junior Year Abroad program.
+This would be quite the sendoff.

-It’s been such a long time (33 years) but I remember there were two opening acts prior to Frampton’s–veteran performers Rory Gallagher, the Irish guitarist, and Alvin Lee of the blues rock band Ten Years After.
+It’s been such a long time (33 years) but two opening acts preceded Frampton’s–veteran performers Rory Gallagher, the Irish guitarist, and Alvin Lee of the blues rock band Ten Years After.
 The stadium was packed and there was certainly excitement (and other stuff) in the air.

 We arrived at the tail end of Gallagher’s performance which was good, but not spectacular.
-Alvin Lee was a ‘different animal’–this square jawed guy could play and was the consummate showman, hips gyrating to the sound of his guitar.
+Alvin Lee, however, was a ‘different animal’–this square jawed guy was the consummate showman, hips gyrating to the sound of his guitar.
 This got the crowd revved up for the main show of the night–a newcomer to the American rock scene–a 24-year-old marquee performer named Peter Frampton.